-GOOD NEWS: The new version, Fluids6, supports multiprocessing (up to 8 processors), so it is several times faster.
+GOOD NEWS: The new version of Fluids6 supports multiprocessing (up to 8 processors), so it is several times faster.
 It also supports models with better resolution, up to 400 layers along the duct.

 Multiprocessing: New PCs are now equipped with more powerful , normally dual or quad processors.
 Consequently, new software should be designed to run on multiple processors.
-Fluids6 detects automatically the processors, and runs its simulation procedure on all available processors concurrently.
+Fluids program detects automatically the processors, and runs its simulation procedure on all available processors concurrently.
 This means that you can achieve a considerable speedup, approximately proportional to the number of processors.
-On the other hand, if you use full resolution of Fluids6, the number of grid points may be rather big, which means that the simulation will slow down.
+On the other hand, if you use full resolution of Fluids, then the number of grid points may be rather big, which means that the simulation will slow down.
 While creating a model, you always should think about a reasonable compromise between the model resolution and the computing time.
-Of course, if you have a single processor machine, then Fluids6 will run on one processor and you will be able to process your old Fluids6 models as well.

-The upper figure shows the resolution of Fluids5, the other was taken from a screen of Fluids6
+The upper figure shows the resolution of the older Fluids5 version.
+The lower image was taken from a screen of Fluids6.17

 Velocity field for the 390 layers model.
 Vertical section.
 Total grid points 867088.